 “It’s not a job for a nervous man,” Paul Silloway always said of the boiling.
 It takes hours of careful watching, testing the syrup for proper density, drawing off, and filtering, to condense the sap into syrup that is ready to be canned.
 It takes an average of forty to fifty gallons of sap to produce one gallon of maple syrup.
 Clouds of steam rise from the open flaps on the sugarhouse roof.
 Sparks flying up from the smokestack at night are an awesome sight.
 Little ones sometimes swing in the woodshed, and sometimes sleep under a pile of coats.
 Many meals are savored in the sugarhouse, and homemade raised doughnuts with hot syrup are the treat we all look forward to.

 Family members have come and gone, with the sugaring operation always providing opportunity for hard work and good times together.
 Paul and Louise always worked in the maple sugar industry.
 Sons David and Stuart, and daughter Bette joined them.
 Currently Paul Lambert manages the sugarwoods, tapping and overall production management.
 Bette oversees marketing, agritourism, and orders.
 Marilyn Lambert manages the Creamee business, does a lot of boiling, and pitches in wherever needed.
 We often wear many hats, as there is a wide variety of work involved.

 Paul was very active in the Orange County and Vermont state organizations over many years.
 He was named Sugarmaker of the Year, and his grandson David Lambert was the 2012/2013 Maple Ambassador.
 We all enjoy working in the sugarhouse at the Tunbridge World’s Fair, making different products to promote maple.
 Our syrup and cream have won many awards for quality.
-We are looking forward to building a new sugarhouse in 2013, and continuing to produce some of the world’s finest maple syrup.
+We continue to produce some of the world’s finest maple syrup.
 Sugaring is “in the blood”, causing those who love it to work the long hours and thrill to the call, “Sap’s running!”